tesselle/khroma/README.md

 Overview
 --------

-khroma is an utility package: it provides usefull colour schemes for archaeological data visualization. khroma provides Paul Tol's colour schemes and several thematic palettes (geologic timescale, etc.) with scales for ggplot2.
+khroma is a utility package: it provides usefull colour schemes for archaeological data visualization. khroma provides Paul Tol's colour schemes and several thematic palettes (geologic timescale, etc.) with scales for ggplot2.

 Installation
 ------------